mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 Finally, the voltage rise from the *virtual ground* to $V_\text{out}$ can be calculated by Kircchoff's voltage law

 $$V_\text{out} = 0-R_FI_F =  -R_F\sum_{i=1}^n \frac{V_i}{R_i}$$

+*Note:* If you have the same input source, like the function generator, going into multiple inputs, it will have to supply current to all of these.
+Sources of current have current limits, and splitting the current into too many outputs can make it quickly reach its current limit.

 ### Prelab Question {#5.1}